Viktor Davidovski: Career

 In 2022, Davidovski switched to Comtoyou Racing alongside Girolami as the two PSS Racing-backed cars in the team's three-car operation.
 In the second round of the season at Le Castellet, Davidovski took his maiden series win in race two and made history as the first Diamond Trophy entrant to win a race overall.
 Following that, Davidovski failed to score a podium in the remaining six rounds, taking a best result of fourth in both the Norisring races on his way to 12th in points.
 In late 2022, Davidovski also competed in the final two rounds of the World Touring Car Cup for the same team as a wildcard entry.
 Racing in the Bahrain and Jeddah rounds, Davidovski took his only series podium in race two of the latter round by finishing second.

 Davidovski remained with Comtoyou Racing for 2023, as the team expanded to a four-car lineup.
 In his second season with the team, Davidovski scored a lone podium in race one at Monza, en route to a fourth-place points finish at season's end.
 With Comtoyou Racing leaving TCR competitions after 2023, Davidovski joined Monlau Motorsport alongside Franco Girolami.
 In his only season with the team, Davidovski took his only podium of the season at the finale in Valencia as he concluded the year ninth in the overall standings.

-Davidovski then transitioned to the TCR European Endurance championship for 2025, driving for BRC Racing Team from the third round onwards alongside Néstor Girolami.
+Davidovski then transitioned to the TCR European Endurance championship for 2025, driving for BRC Racing Team at Vallelunga alongside Néstor Girolami, finishing third in his only appearance of the season.